 - Only 1.5% of 1 year olds have had a dental office visit compared with 89% who have had an office-based visit with their physician

-- 52% of new recruits have oral health problems needing urgent attention that would delay overseas deployment
+- 52% of new military recruits have oral health problems needing urgent attention that would delay overseas deployment

 - An estimated 2.26 million school days are missed each year due to dental-related illness

 - 4.15 million work days are lost annually due to dental disease

 - 57% of children aged 6-11 years have decayed, missing or filled teeth

 - 59% of adolescents have decayed, missing or filled teeth

 Oral health services in many countries is limited.